Racial Justice and Inclusiveness Committee

 Thursday, June 22, 6:30 pm

 We will have a discussion about author Janet Mock's life experience and the current climate for the transgender community.
-The Library will soon have copies of this book for patrons to borrow.
+The Friends purchased a limited number of copies of the book for patrons to borrow from Roslindale Library on a first come, first served basis.

 Redefining Realness: My Path to Womanhood, Identity, Love & So Much More